Magic-JD/indolang/README.md

 ## Indonesian english dictionary/learning tool

-This microservice currently does 4 things:
+This microservice currently does 3 things using an internal dictionary:

 1) It can return any matching words in the opposite language if english or indonesian words are given for it.
-2) It can return the complete dictionary of words.
-3) Users can add new words to the dictionary.
+2) Users can add new words to the dictionary.
-4) Users can test themselves using words from the dictionary.
+3) Users can test themselves using words from the dictionary.

 It requires the user to first login and use basic auth.
 Passwords are hashed and stored in the database.
 Username and password will be required to call any of the endpoints other than registration.

 The majority of the endpoints need the 'accept language' header to be populated with the user's language.
 If there was a front end for this microservice this would be done there.
-If the user selects english then the endpoints will be english focused (e.g. the dictionary will be organised with english words first and indonesian translations after and sorted alphabetically).
+If the user selects english then the endpoints will be english focused (e.g. if their 'accept-language' header was _en_ they would be expected to give an english word to the lookup endpoint).

 The two languages don't have to be english and indonesian.
 If you change the application properties to two other languages you can populate your own database with words in that language.
 However currently this application only